-Music majors in all concentrations, and minors in church music and in theory must take and pass a piano proficiency examination before graduation.
+Music majors in all concentrations, and minor in theory must take and pass a piano proficiency examination before graduation.
 In general, the student will be expected to complete this requirement by the end of the sophomore year.

 Students who transfer to Huntingdon prior to the completion of the sophomore year will be expected to pass the above proficiency exams prior to graduation.
 Students who transfer following completion of the sophomore year must show evidence of passing comparable proficiencies, or will be expected to pass the above examinations.